 [Text only] [Excel file]

 - The male public order offense case rate increased gradually between 1985 and 1997, during which time the rate increased 70%.
-The male rate stayed within a limited range between 1997 and 2008, averaging 19.2 cases per 1,000 males under juvenile court jurisdiction.
-The rate in 2010 was 17% below the average for the 1997-2008 period.
+The male rate stayed within a limited range through 2008, averaging about 19 cases per 1,000 males under juvenile court jurisdiction.
+The rate in 2011 was 25% below the average for the 1997-2008 period.

-- After a period of stability during the late 1980s, the female public order offense case rate more than doubled between 1991 and 2005, the peak year.
-Between 2005 and 2010, the rate declined 20%.
+- After a period of stability, the female public order offense case rate more than doubled between 1991 and 2005, the peak year.
+Between 2005 and 2011, the rate declined 28%.

-- As a result of the large increase in female public order offense case rates, the male-female case rate disparity declined between 1985 and 2010.
-In 1985, the male public order offense case rate was more than 3 times the female rate; by 2010, the male rate was just over double the female rate - 15.9 compared with 6.4.
+- As a result of the large increase in female public order offense case rates, the male-female case rate disparity declined between 1985 and 2011.
+In 1985, the male public order offense case rate was more than 3 times the female rate; by 2011, the male rate was about 2.5 times the female rate - 14.4 compared with 5.7.